Workers' rights

 Mandatory pension fund payments

 Your minimum contribution to a pension fund is 4% of your total wages.
 Your employer will pay a minimum contribution of 8% or more of your total salary, often 11.5%.
 The exact amounts will be stated on your payslip.
-Your pension contributions are decided by your collective wage agreement or by you opting for a particular fund.
+Your pension contributions are determined by your collective wage agreement or by your choice of a particular fund.
 The pension fund must be active in Iceland.
 FAQ about pensions.

 Additional pension savings (Viðbótarlífeyrissparnaður, séreignarsparnaður).